10 Best Traveltech for December 2025

 Risk Factors

-• Competition from traditional hotels and other platforms
+• Increased competition from traditional hospitality and alternative platforms

 Stock #4: Trip.com Group Limited (TCOM)